 5 Ways to Upgrade Your Bathroom for Under $100

-My husband and I just bought our first house together, and we're currently in the middle of some serious DIY renovations.
-A while back, I wrote about our kitchen upgrades: we put in some new tile, painted our cabinets and installed some new hardware I scored at Overstock for just $40 total!
+My husband and I just bought our first house together, and we’re currently in the middle of some serious DIY renovations.
+We recently did some under-$100 updates on our kitchen: We put in some new tile, painted our cabinets, and installed some new hardware I scored at Overstock for just $40 total!
 Next up?
 The bathrooms.

 According to HomeAdvisor.com, the average bathroom renovation costs between $8,000-$10,000.
 We can’t afford to spend anywhere near that much, so we’ve been researching some low-cost updates we can do ourselves.
 Our goal is to make our bathrooms more livable and more our style and still stick to our budget.